o1-labs/rfcs/0010-keccak-syscall.md

 In Cannon, even though the body is not empty, the code has no effect on the output.
 It can therefore be ignored.
-The number of bytes, i.e. the value in `a2`, must be copited into `v0` and the value `0` must be set in `a3`.
+The number of bytes, i.e. the value in `a2`, must be copied into `v0` and the value `0` must be set in `a3`.

 #### Pre-image Oracle